Domestic High School Service Program

 Pacific Northwest Teen Trip

-We finish off our program in Seattle to get a taste of the urban side of the Pacific Northwest.
-While here, we spend our time exploring some of the most renowned sites the city has to offer – the Space Needle and the Chihuly Garden.
+We finish our program in Seattle to get a taste of the urban side of the Pacific Northwest.
+While here, we spend time exploring the most renowned sites the city has to offer – the Space Needle and the Chihuly Garden.
 And of course a trip to Seattle wouldn’t be complete without a visit to Pike’s Place Market!
-We also take a day to continue our environmental service work with a reforestation and restoration project.
-We end this unforgettable journey with a final evening of group reflection and a delicious dinner, leaving the Pacific Northwest with a deeper connection to the environment and memories to last a lifetime.
+We also take a day to continue our environmental service work with a reforestation and restoration project, with an additional opportunity to explore beautiful trails in the Cascade Mountains.

 Please note that this itinerary is subject to change.

 ADVENTURE & CULTURAL ACTIVITIES

-SAN JUN ISLANDS
+SAN JUAN ISLANDS

 On the overnight kayaking trip, we will sleep in tents provided by our local outfitter along the beaches of the San Juan Islands.
 Each tent will hold 2-3 students.

 During our backpacking adventure, we will stay in multi-person tents provided by our local backpacking guides.
 We will set up camp in the evenings in 3 different campgrounds within the Olympic National Forest.

 For three nights, our group’s accommodation will be yurt-style cabins located at the western edge of the Snoqualmie Forest.
 From here we are in striking distance of both the lower Cascades and the Seattle Waterfront.